jahrik/homelab-ark/GHOST_README.md

 ## Build

-And with that ladies and gentlemen, a push to github should trigger a build in jenkins which will then hit the API to AWX and deploy a playbook to the Docker Swarm host!
+And with that ladies and gentlemen, a push to Github should trigger a build in Jenkins which will then hit the API to AWX and deploy a playbook to the Docker Swarm host!
 As I'm writing and pushing files up in this project I've been watching the builds go by and it's a lot of fun!
 The possibilities seam endless with a pipeline like this.
 It will make for a great template for deploying more things to my Docker Swarm Cluster and building out the homelab.

 Jenkins Pipeline
 ![jenkins_ark_builds.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_ark_builds.png)